IPFC – Intellectual Property Facilitation Center

 IP Audit

-An IP Audit is defined as a systematic review of the IP assets owned, used or acquired by a business.
-Its purpose is to uncover under-utilized IP assets, to identify any threats to a company’s bottom line, and to enable business planners to devise informed strategies that will maintain and improve the company’s market position.
+An IP Audit is a systematic and strategic evaluation of all IP assets a business owns, uses, or has acquired.
+Its primary purpose is to move beyond mere inventory by uncovering hidden, under-utilized assets, identifying threats to profitability, and directly enabling leaders to forge informed strategies that sustain and advance the company’s competitive market position.

 Methodology